Sard Harker: Plot summary

-Unfortunately Sard has little more than minutes to keep his passage on the Pathfinder.
+Sard, however, has little more than minutes to keep his passage on the Pathfinder.
 The adventure commences proper when Sard takes a wrong turning into a swamp and then sustains a stingray injury.
 He has by this time missed his passage and resolves to make his way to Santa Barbara.
 His endeavours result in his being assaulted and mugged, and put onto a freight train that takes him far inland.
 A long section of the novel is concerned with his ever more arduous journey across Santa Barbara, with minor characters and natural hazards endangering his life.
 Supernatural or starvation-induced hallucinations also feature on three occasions.

 Sard is ultimately successful in reaching Santa Barbara, where he learns the fate of the Pathfinder.

-The novel concludes with a confrontation with Sagrado B, a practitioner of black magic who wants Miss Kingsborough to complete one of his satanic rituals.
+The novel concludes with a confrontation with Sagrado B, a practitioner of black magic who wants Miss Kingsborough to complete one of his demonic rituals.

 Links to other novels

 The Harker surname

 The relationship between Chisholm Harker and the Kay Harker of The Midnight Folk and The Box of Delights is never made clear.
 In Sard Harker, Masefield explains that Lady Crowmarsh is Chisholm Harker's aunt, and in The Midnight Folk the Crowmarsh Estate is proximate to Seekings House, and the (evidently later) Lady Crowmarsh is on good terms with Kay's family.
 The Crowmarshes also play a minor role in Eggs and Baker, and are also in that novel situated near Condicote, Masefield's fictional name for his home town, Ledbury.
-However, in Sard Harker, Agatha, Lady Crowmarsh, is described as living in Berkshire.
-Further, the plot of The Midnight Folk revolves around the recovery of treasure lost by Captain Harker in Santa Barbara.
-However, Captain Harker's name in The Midnight Folk is Aston Tirrold, not Chisholm, and it is difficult to reconcile the dates.
+In Sard Harker, however, Agatha, Lady Crowmarsh, is described as living in Berkshire.
+Further, the plot of The Midnight Folk revolves around the recovery of treasure lost by Captain Harker in Santa Barbara, but Captain Harker's name in The Midnight Folk is Aston Tirrold, not Chisholm, and is difficult to reconcile the dates.